rafaelkaufmann/opencontract/README.md

 ###Registry

 Registry encapsulates a network/namespace of peers who hold contracts, similar to "testnet" or "mainnet" for Bitcoin.
+The only thing this

 Don't forget to talk about: handling metadata updates (parties and signatures); proofs of storage; encryption scheme; how to share encryption keys between parties; how to store encryption keys; encryption protocol versioning.